 Do I need a visa?

-Probably.
+Most nationalities require a visa to visit Iran, this can be a lengthy process.
 A visa application advice document will be provided to teammates, with visas remaining teammates’ responsibility.

 Will there be toilets or showers?

 There will be no toilets or showers available during the trek.
 You should be prepared to duck behind the nearest sand dune ‘al-fresco’ and limit yourself to wet-wipe washes.
 Toilet paper is generally burned.
 The water for this expedition is being carried by the support vehicles so there will not be enough to provide showers of any nature.
 Wet wipes are the way forward: you’ll all be in the same position so don’t worry about it.